guwporcino/MDBComingSoon/README.md

-# MDBComingSoon
-"Coming Soon" MDB Template for ASP.NET MVC
+# MDB Coming Soon Template in ASP.NET MVC

+Integrating MDBootstrap in ASP.NET MVC

+Here you will find a working project to take as starting point.

+Thanks to the MDBootstrap Team.